jeongj99/Jungle-Rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+In this application, one can register/login to their account.
+Once in their account, they can add plants to their cart and then checkout using their (fake) credit card.

+## GIF

 ## Setup